Disclosure of confidential information

 Settling the matter out of court to preserve costs

 The regulatory organisation rebuffed our attempts to settle.
-In our view, the regulatory organisation wanted to pursue matters, to use the requirement to pay costs as a disciplinary sanction.
+In our view, the regulatory organisation wanted to pursue matters and use the requirement to pay costs as a disciplinary sanction.

 We checked the organisation’s constitution.
 The constitution imported rules governing procedures in the civil courts.
-We argued that pursuing matters was entirely improper, and the organisation would be liable for our client’s wasted costs.
+We argued that pursuing matters was entirely improper.
+Therefore the organisation would be liable for our client’s wasted costs.